 Identifying the Types of Truck Crashes

-Part of building a case means determining the type of accident you were in.
-Different types of accidents have different causes, so once we determine the type we can begin forming a negligence theory.
+Part of building a case means determining the type of crash you were in.
+Different types of accidents have different causes, so your West Chester truck accident lawyer will determine the type and then begin forming a negligence theory.

-- Jackknife Accidents.
-A jackknife accident happens when a truck’s drive axle brakes lock up.
+- Jackknifes.
+A jackknife collision happens when a truck’s drive axle brakes lock up.
 As a result, the trailer skids out past the cab until it forms a 90-degree angle with the tractor.
 When this happens, the driver has no control over the vehicle.
 If this happens on a busy highway, a number of vehicles could be involved in a crash.

 - Rollovers.
 A number of situations can result in a truck rolling over.
 Among the most common are speed, steep inclines or declines, hitting another object on the road, or taking a curve too fast.
 Rollovers also happen when cargo is improperly loaded or weighs too much.